Classifying spaces of infinity-sheaves: Weak Kan fibrations

-\begin{rem} Weak Kan fibrations are stable under various operations.
+\begin{remark} Weak Kan fibrations are stable under various operations.
 They are stable under \emph{homotopy} base change (with respect to degreewise weak equivalences of simplicial spaces).
 In other words, weak Kan fibrations that are moreover Reedy fibrations between Reedy fibrant objects are stable under pullback.

 Weak Kan fibrations are also stable under fiberwise homotopy retracts (that is, if $g : W \to Y$ is a homotopy retract over $Y$ of a weak Kan fibration $f : X \to Y$ then $g$ is a weak Kan fibration).
 In particular, weak Kan fibrations are stable under fiberwise homotopy equivalences.
-Moreover, if we allow subdivisions of the vertical homotopies in the definition of the weak lifting property, i.e., if we replace $\Delta[1]$ by $\sd^i \Delta[1]$ for $i \geq 0$ in Definition \ref{defn:wRLP}, then a composition of two weak Kan fibrations is also a weak Kan fibration.
-Since these properties will not be used in what follows, and the proofs are not particularly difficult, we omit further explanations. \end{rem}
+Moreover, if we allow subdivisions of the vertical homotopies in the definition of the weak lifting property, i.e., if we replace $\Delta[1]$ by $\Sd^i \Delta[1]$ for $i \geq 0$ in \cref{defn:wRLP}, then a composition of two weak Kan fibrations is also a weak Kan fibration.
+(Although, the resulting notion would presumably be weaker than the one we are using.)
+Since these properties will not be used in what follows, and the proofs are not particularly difficult, we omit further explanations. \end{remark}